-A reader find a web page containing the following propositions: an asserted proposition (Asserted\prop: "New finding") that "Acupuncture on pain-relief points cuts blood flow to key areas of the brain within seconds", an equivalent proposition (Equivalent\prop: "Brain areas") that "The specific brain areas affected are involved in mood, pain and cravings", and a derived proposition (Derived\prop: "Implications of finding") that "This finding could help explain why some studies have found acupuncture helpful in treating depression, eating problems, addictions and pain."
-In the example, the proposition on which the equivalent proposition is dependent is in another web document.
+A reader finds a web page containing the following propositions: (1) asserted proposition (Asserted_prop: "New finding"): "Acupuncture on pain-relief points cuts blood flow to key areas of the brain within seconds"; (2) equivalent proposition (Equivalent_prop: "Brain areas"): "The specific brain areas affected are involved in mood, pain and cravings", which is the copy of another proposition in another web document; (3) derived proposition (Derived_prop: "Implications of finding"): "This finding could help explain why some studies have found acupuncture helpful in treating depression, eating problems, addictions and pain."
 Assume that this web page is annotated with kp metadata.